near/docs/docs/roles/developer/examples/near-api-js/guides.md

 **What we're about to do won't ever happen in the real world** when you're building applications because *you don't have access to the user's computer*.

-Fixing the <span class="error">error</span> we encountered above is easy and will give you a greater sense of control over how `nearlib` and NEAR Wallet manage keys.
+Fixing the <span class="error">error</span> we encountered above is easy and will give you a greater sense of control over how `near-api-js` and NEAR Wallet manage keys.

 We hope this will make development and troubleshooting of your own applications easier.